mgo-af/theme-vercel-root-route-prefix-repro/README.md

 ❌ Navigating to a path like `/docs-site-name/page-2` results in a 404, presumably because there's a mismatch between the links on the site and the actual paths to the files. **_*Our theory is that this is related to our settings in `vercel.json`.*_**

+✅ If we house `vercel.json` in `/docs` and use the deprecated `routes` API, we get the root route redirect and aliasing behavior we want.

 ### What have you done so far

 1. _Set up the alias path_